Beginnings of Mrs. Wafa Quosos’s Project

-It was absolutely the right decision and maybe the best one she ever took.
-The story was a huge success, and was republished multiple times.
-People loved it because it sheds a light on a very special subject that is the rich heritage and traditional fashion of Jordan and Palestine.
+It was the right decision and maybe the best one she ever took.
+The story was a huge success and was republished multiple times.
+People loved it because it sheds a light on a very special subject which is the rich heritage and traditional fashion of Jordan and Palestine.

-The great feedback she received from her readers, encouraged Mrs. Wafa to continue in this path and so she wrote more kids' stories, that features the beautiful and unique Jordanian touch.
+The great feedback she received from her readers, encouraged Mrs. Wafa to continue on this path and so she wrote more kids' stories, that feature the beautiful and unique Jordanian touch.

 So far, Mrs. Wafa has published 7 stories for children aged 6-12 years, available in paperback and hardcover.
 The story "Who loves Jordan more than me?" was also adopted as part of the curriculum for the first three grades in several primary schools.

-By adding her books to Souq Fann, Mrs. Wafa hopes to reach more children all around the world, and help instilling positive values in them, increasing their love for their ancestors, as well as encouraging them to read in Arabic language.
+By adding her books to Souq Fann, Mrs. Wafa hopes to reach more children all around the world and help instill positive values in them, increasing their love for their ancestors, as well as encouraging them to read in the Arabic language.